ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 `.../Geo-X-data-prep % cd ccg-spider/prep`

 Next, create a new environment using your package and environment manager.
-Below shows how using `mamba`:
+Below shows how to, using `mamba`:

 `.../prep % mamba create -n spider`